 If you are an OXVALVE participant, you are free to withdraw your consent for data linkage with NHS Digital at any time.
 Please contact the study team at firstname.lastname@example.org, call 01865 289300 or write to us at OXVALVE-PC, Nuffield Department of Primary Care Health Sciences, Radcliffe Primary Care Building, Woodstock Road, Oxford, OX2 6GG.

 The data controller is Oxford University Hospital NHS Foundation Trust.
 The OXVALVE team can be contacted directly at: https://www.rdm.ox.ac.uk/oxvalve/information-for-participants/participating-in-the-oxvalve-study.

+Personal and personal sensitive data will be processed.
 The legal basis for processing under the General Data Protection Regulation (GDPR) will be Articles 6(1)(e) task in the public interest’ and 9(2)(j) ‘research’.
 Personal data will be stored until linkage of the dataset has been completed then removed.
 The data protection officer for the Trust can be contacted at email@example.com.